Operations

 This operation is used to implement neighborhood cross attention, in which we allow every

-token to interact with some additional context (additional_keys
+token to interact with some additional context (additional_keys and additional_values

 tensors in na1d, na2d, and na3d).